rocksclusters/img-storage-roll/src/usersguiderst/using-img.rst

 Using InfiniBand interface
 --------------------------

-If infiniband network is present on the nodes, it can be used for data transfers.
+If an infiniband network is present on the nodes, it can be used for data transfers.
 To use it, set the attribute ``IB_net`` to the name of the InfiniBand network for all the nodes.

 Image access modes
 ------------------

 There are two modes supported: direct iSCSI and local synchronized disk.
-The mode is set by ```img_sync``` node attribute set to eigher True or False.
+The mode is set by ``img_sync`` node attribute set to either True or False.

 In direct iSCSI mode the VM performs all I/O operations to the remote zvol.
 The zvol is mapped to iSCSI target on NAS, which is then visible as local block device on compute node.

 In sync mode it starts similar to direct iSCSI, but then synchronization is performed, and in the end the VM is using a local drive which is the copy of remove zvol on NAS.
-THe drive is synced back to NAS when VM is terminated.
+The drive is synced back to NAS when VM is terminated.

 The sync mode requires zfs to be set up on VM Container nodes.
 The attribute ``vm_container_zpool`` sets the name of zpool to use and can be set both globally for all the nodes or per-node if config is different from the rest of the nodes.

 VM boot workflow with image sync
 --------------------------------